ancient building

 Minoring in Art History is also valuable preparation for graduate work in many fields beyond those focused on the visual arts, some expected (e.g. gender studies, literature or media studies), some less so (e.g. business, information studies, law and science).

 • All classes must be taken on the letter-grade basis.
-The student must earn a combined grade point average of at least 2.50 in minor coursework.
+You must earn a combined grade point average of at least 2.50 in minor coursework.

 • You must be on the 2016–2018 or a subsequent academic catalog in order to apply to and pursue the Art History minor.

-Contact the Undergraduate Academic Advisor for the Department of Art and Art History.
+Contact the Undergraduate Advisor for the Department of Art and Art History.